Discipline Of A Nurse In Texas ~ Agreed Orders

 In a free consultation, we’d be happy to talk your situation with you and discuss your options.

-For more information about Agreed Orders and disciplinary sanctions, or to schedule a free consultation, please call (503) 232-9280, or e-mail email@example.com.
+For more information about Agreed Orders and disciplinary sanctions, or to schedule a free consultation, please call (512) 829-5619, or e-mail firstname.lastname@example.org.
+Note that the free consultation is ONLY for professional licensing matters.

-Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Prior to become a lawyer, Kevin earned his BSN degree from the School of Nursing at the University of Texas at Austin and worked as a nurse for six years.
+Note: Kevin Keaney has more than 30 years experience as an attorney.
+Prior to become a lawyer, Kevin earned his BSN degree from the School of Nursing at the University of Texas at Austin and worked as a nurse for four years.
 He’s licensed to practice law in Texas, Oregon, and Washington, and he’s a member of the American Association of Nurse Attorneys (TAANA).